IDIL Tracks

 Details

-The MaST Master's program is open to national and international students with a bachelor's degree in management or equivalent.
-Candidates must have an excellent academic record, and strong practical and theoretical skills in their discipline.
-They must be able to keep abreast of major contemporary managerial issues and to mobilize the concepts and tools required for management; they must master the operating principles of an organization and be capable of participating in the reflection and elaboration of a strategy; they are able to debate and argue rigorously, to work as part of a team and take responsibility for a project, to identify, select, analyze and synthesize knowledge with a critical mind; they have demonstrated, through their experience, an interest in sustainable development issues, particularly around environmental, food and health issues.
+The MaST Master’s program is open to domestic and international students who hold a bachelor’s degree in management or an equivalent qualification.
+Applicants must have an excellent academic record and strong practical and theoretical skills in their field.
+They must be able to stay abreast of major contemporary management issues and apply the concepts and tools necessary for management; they understand how organizations function and are capable of contributing to strategic planning and development; they are capable of engaging in rigorous debate and argumentation, working collaboratively and independently on projects, and identifying, selecting, analyzing, and synthesizing knowledge with a critical mindset; through their experiences, they have demonstrated an interest in sustainable development issues, particularly regarding environmental, food, and health concerns.

-Together with the MaST teaching team, each student builds a personalized, research-oriented training plan, combining specialty courses, introductory courses in other related disciplines, methodology courses, personal and interdisciplinary team projects, and internships in research laboratories.
+Working with the MaST academic team, each student develops a personalized, research-oriented academic plan that combines specialized courses, introductory courses in related disciplines, methodology courses, individual and interdisciplinary team projects, and internships in research laboratories.

 Contact: